Batmanian/KeithDunstan/src/posts/no-brains-at-all/12_jumping_the_generation_gap.md

 Marie would have loved to return to nursing.
 Every time she went near a hospital she had a thrill of excitement. just the smell of antiseptic in the corridors evoked a desire to get back into uniform and start working again.
 She had no chance to do that until all the children had left home.
 They came first.

 But there was the problem of one income.
 I worked out that, even though I was on an A grade journalist's salary with a margin, it was necessary to double my salary to keep four children at public schools.
 This had its complications.
 Just as the Vatican in Rome possessed its servants, so the Herald and Weekly Times owned its journalists body and soul.
 The company considered that the honour of working for it should be enough.
-It was a benevolent organisation that looked after its employees in time of trouble, but it was a mortal sin for any of its journalists to indulge in freelance activities for Pre;s, radio or television unless these were under the company blanket.
+It was a benevolent organisation that looked after its employees in time of trouble, but it was a mortal sin for any of its journalists to indulge in freelance activities for Press, radio or television unless these were under the company blanket.
 During the 1960s I did the 'Batman' column for the Bulletin and wrote an advertising column for Georges department store, news commentaries for 3DB radio and a Saturday feature for the Sun, as well as a daily column.

 The 'Batman' column began in 1961.
 Peter Hastings, Editor of the Bulletin, chose the name in honour of John Batman, one of Melbourne's founders.
 The column ran for four years before Frank Daly, Editor of the Sun, began to detect curious similarities in style between it and my Sun column.
 He called me into his office and demanded to know whether I was Batman.
 I confessed that I was.
 For quarter of an hour I was poised between resignation and dismissal, but finally Daly agreed to keep my secret as long as the Sun did not miss out on any stories.